AUDITION WITH US

 How does pay work?

-We work on a box office split basis.
-However, we know this simply doesn’t the costs of running a company in London and are actively looking at ways to make our work more financially sustainable, through funding applications, providing workshops and offering private shows.
+We work on a box office split basis for shows.
+However, we know this simply doesn’t cover the costs of running a company and are actively looking at ways to make our work more financially sustainable, through applying for grants, providing workshops and offering private shows.

 ———